-Deferred entry (moving an offer holder's programme start date to a later date) is available for this programme, subject to agreement by the relevant Admissions Team and relevant funding body if student is to be funded via a scholarship.
-Please contact the admissions team by emailing spais-phdenquiries@bristol.ac.uk if you would like to request to defer your start date.
+Deferred entry is available for this programme, subject to agreement by the relevant Admissions Team.
+Please contact the admissions team by emailing law-pg-admissions@bristol.ac.uk if you would like to request to defer your start date.
+Deferral is permitted for one academic year only.